 Both my home and my office were next to the park, but they were an hour walk apart.
 That should give you some idea of the size of the place.
 The Phoenix park is big.
 Huge.
 Massive.
 Its 1750 acres, making it one of the largest urban parks in the world.
 Don’t know how big an acre is?
 Put two Central Park’s together and you’ll get a Phoenix Park.
 Yeah, it’s that big.

 Its great size and variety of habitats (forest, grasslands and wetlands) make it home to 50 percent of the mammal species and 40 percent of the bird species that exist in Ireland.
 It is a naturalist’s paradise.
-But if you ask a local about what wildlife you can see at the park, they will either say, “Go to the zoo,” (which is located in the park) or “deer“.
+Urban nature at its best.
+But if you ask a local about Phoenix Park animals, they will either say, “Go to the zoo,” (which is located in the park) or “deer“.
 Four hundred of them actually.

-A few fallow deer (Dama dama) were introduced in the park in the 17th century by the Duke of Ormond.
-Since then, the herd has grown to the point where a cull had to be implemented.
+A few fallow deer (Dama dama) were introduced in Phoenix park in the 17th century by the Duke of Ormond.
+Since then, the herd has grown to the point where a cull had to be implemented, not without controversy.
 In 2010, a total of 80 deer were culled in the Park.
-This normally happens during two days sometime in February and their carcasses are left in the open to be eaten by the animals that live in the park.
-Back to the food chain.
-Yet hundreds persist.
+In 2016 and 2017, 203 deer were culled and their carcasses sold to a meat supplier for almost 20k euros.
+In January 2019, 30 deer were culled.

 If you are visiting Dublin and want to see the deer, you can normally find them in the meadows.
 During the day they like to hang out in the meadows by the Papal Cross.
 This cross was erected on the edge of Fifteen Acres Meadow in 1979 for the visit of Pope John Paul II.
 This place is pretty easy to locate, the cross is 35 meters high and easily visible from the main road.
 Just look for the big white cross!